 What to Expect With Breast Augmentation

 Start walking around and doing light activity as soon as possible, but avoid pushing, pulling, lifting, twisting or strenuous exercise until your plastic surgeon gives you the go-ahead.
+It is important to follow all of your surgeon’s pre and post-operative instructions.

 Post-Treatment Care: Breast Augmentation